Has your LinkedIn strategy fallen short?

 The trick is to link those brief bits of content back to the full articles on your blog.
 LinkedIn users will still share your content as often.
 They’ll be linking back to your business blog instead.

-(Be sure to include catchy, SEO friendly headlines and eye-popping images.
+(Be sure to include catchy, best SEO headlines and eye-popping images.
 Don’t skimp out when you create your LinkedIn Marketing Strategy.)

 Post at the Right Time

 Take a page from the book of master email marketers.
-Send out your emails and post your articles at times you’ll reach most readers.
+Send out your emails and post your articles in all of your social media platforms at times you’ll reach most readers.
 According to research by the Hootsuite social team, the best times to post content are:

 Monday to Thursday at 7:45 a.m., 10:45 a.m., 12:45 p.m., and 5:45 p.m.